-Trials of mixed dementia and VaD reported significant improvement in cognition and global function but the benefit in activities of daily living and behaviour was less obvious.
-Studies of rivastigmine in Parkinson's disease dementia (PDD) and dementia with Lewy bodies (DLB) also demonstrated cognitive, neuropsychiatric and functional benefits without worsening of motor symptoms10-11.
+Trials of mixed dementia and VaD reported significant improvement in cognition and to a lesser extent, global function but the benefit in activities of daily living and behaviour was less obvious.
+Studies of rivastigmine in Parkinson's disease dementia (PDD) and dementia with Lewy bodies (DLB) also demonstrated cognitive, neuropsychiatric and functional benefits without worsening of motor symptoms.
+10-11

-There are currently three ChEIs regularly used for the symptomatic treatment of dementia (Table 2).
-There is very little to choose between them in practice in terms of core efficacy.
-The clinical relevance of pharmacodynamic characteristics (such as selectivity for acetylcholinesterases versus butyrylcholinesterases [rivastigmine], and allostearic modulation of nicotinic receptors [galantamine]) has not been established.
-Moreover, the few comparative studies are small, industry sponsored, inconsistent in results, and offer little basis to make a clinical choice12.
-Thus, the choice of ChEI therapy will depend on the experience of the clinician, tolerance to side effects, ease of use, and the clinical profile of the individual to be treated (such as co-morbid diseases and drug interactions) (Table 3).
+There are currently three ChEIs regularly used for the symptomatic treatment of dementia.
+To reduce intolerability to gastrointestinal adverse effects, ChEIs are often started at lower doses (donepezil 2.5 mg/day; galantamine 8 mg/day; rivastigmine 1.5 mg twice daily) (Table 2).
+Studies have consistently shown that patients who received recommended doses of ChEIs exhibited better outcomes than those who received placebo or lower doses.12 Thus, where tolerated, ChEIs should be gradually titrated to recommended doses (5-10 mg/day donepezil; 16-24 mg/day galantamine; 6-12 mg/day oral and 4.6-9.5 mg/24hr transdermal rivastigmine).
+Since there is no definitive evidence to support a difference in clinical efficacy between the three available agents, the choice of ChEI therapy depends on the experience of the clinician, tolerance to side effects, ease of use, and the clinical profile of the individual to be treated (such as co-morbid diseases and drug interactions) (Table 3).
 For patients who require medications to be crushed due to swallowing difficulties, the capsule formulations (rivastigmine and galantamine PR) should be avoided.

 The side effects of the three ChEIs are broadly similar (Table 4).
-The most common side effect is gastrointestinal (nausea, vomiting, diarrhea, anorexia), which is dose-related, transient, and often circumvented to a large extent by a slower titration and taking the medication with food.
-Although cardiovascular side effects (such as symptomatic bradycardia and syncope) are generally not frequent, ChEIs should generally be avoided in those with significant bradycardia, sick sinus syndrome or cardiac conduction disturbances.
+The most common side effect is gastrointestinal (nausea, vomiting, diarrhea, anorexia), which is dose-related, transient, and often alleviated to a large extent by a slower titration and taking the medication with food.
+Using healthcare databases from Ontario, Canada, Gill et al reported that the use of AChEI is associated with increased rates of hospital visits for syncope, bradycardia, pacemaker insertion and hip fracture in older adults with dementia.
+13 Thus although cardiovascular side effects (such as symptomatic bradycardia and syncope) are generally not frequent, ChEIs should be avoided in patients with significant bradycardia, sick sinus syndrome or cardiac conduction disturbances.
 Other uncommon side effects that have been reported (with donepezil, in particular) include muscle cramps, insomnia and vivid dreams; the latter can be avoided by ingestion of donepezil in the morning.
 Weight should be regularly monitored as weight loss is not uncommon.
-The latest addition to the therapeutic armamentarium is the transdermal patch for rivastigmine.
-The matrix patch enables smooth continuous delivery of the drug into the bloodstream over 24 hours, resulting in less fluctuation between peak and trough drug levels than with the capsule formulation.
-This resulted in 3-fold decrease in side effects such as nausea and diarrhoea whilst maintaining comparable efficacy when compared with equivalent doses of the capsule formulation13.
-Skin tolerability is good and skin irritation generally is limited to mild reactions such as erythema and itch^{13.} The patch is available in two doses: 4.6mg/24 hours and 9.6 mg/24 hours (Table 2).
-It should be applied every 24 hours at a consistent time each day to the upper back, upper arm or chest; application to other body sites may result in reduced absorption.
-Indications for the patch include: gastrointestinal side effects during titration to higher doses, non-compliance and when a smooth drug delivery is desired (e.g. presence of co-morbidity such as epilepsy).